jisshub/Complete-Elasticsearch-Kibana-Logstash/README.md

 - **match-all** query returns every documents inside **employee** index.

-## Mapping Date formats
+# Mapping Date Formats

 - Create an index where we give type to each fields.
+For date field, we input *type* and *format*.

 ```bash
   PUT purcharse-index